Accounts Receivable Invoicing

 - Collect payment for the invoice

-When all goes well, it’s a simple and elegant process leading to positive cash flow and profitability.
+When all goes well, it’s a simple and elegant process leading to prompt payment, positive cash flow, and profitability.

 Unfortunately, the number of ways we manage to screw up invoices seems to be almost limitless.
 (Okay I’m exaggerating for effect) But the fact remains that a mistake on an invoice will delay payment and create unnecessary collection work.